street-magician/Postfix_calculator/README.md

-# Postfix_calculator
+# Postfix_calculator with C++
-Postfix Calculator with C++
+Building the whole calculator took me around 20+ hours.

 ### How to use:
 - Open terminal
-- Go to the directory containing the program files
+- Navigate to the directory containing the program files
-- Use command: g++ Postfix_cal/*.cpp -o Postfix_cal/Postfix_calc
+- Use command: g++ Postfix_calc/*.cpp -o Postfix_calc/Postfix_calc
-- Run program: ./Postfix_cal/Postfix_calc -p
+- Run program: ./Postfix_calc/Postfix_calc -p

 ### Test cases:
 1. Addition and subtraction: